Skip to main content Skip to footer

 The growth of information technology has revolutionized almost every industry imaginable, healthcare included.
 More healthcare organizations than ever use some form of electronic health records (EHRs) to record and store information about patients, and that's just the start.
 Telemedicine, remote surgery, and more are not just possible; they are daily occurrences thanks to health information technology.

-However, these new information technology forms require new communication and collaboration.
+However, these new forms of information technology require new communication and collaboration.
 For any healthcare organization, interoperability must be a critical priority.
 Otherwise, organizations can struggle with the tools meant to simplify their work and improve the patient care experience.

 What is Interoperability in Healthcare?